The toucan, the colorful creature we associate with so many things, from TV shows to beer.

 Toucans are actually an endangered species due to their habitat being destroyed with the removal of huge chunks of rainforest, but as toucans adapt so quickly they are able to survive.

 South America is the home of the toucan.
-The rainforest bird has over 40 species in their spectrum.
+The rainforest bird has over 40 species in its spectrum.

 Toucans manage their body temperature by adjusting the blood flow to their beak as more blood means more heat release.
 Due to this, the creatures sleep on their beak to conserve heat.